|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 This morning you can relax before our flight to Port Moresby.
 On arrival in Port Moresby you have the rest of the afternoon at leisure before dinner this evening.

 Today we embark on a city tour of Port Moresby that includes the National Museum, Botanical Gardens, an outside view of Parliament House and a visit to Hanuabada village, one of the only two remaining stilt villages in the area.
 The village is populated by the Motuan people, who are the original native people in the Port Moresby area.

 Day 20: Virirata National Park

 This morning we drive Varirata National Park.
-The park provides the opportunity to view the Raggiana Birds of paradise.
-There are also some wonderful views of Port Moresby and the surrounding area.
+The park provides the opportunity to view the Raggiana birds of paradise and enjoy the wonderful views of Port Moresby and the surrounding area.
 We also spend time at Rouna Falls and the Romana WWII cemetery before enjoying our farewell dinner tonight.

 Day 21: Depart Port Moresby